Your browser is no longer supported

 • Energy Market basics

-The wholesale electricity market in Alberta is currently an “energy-only” model, meaning that generators are only paid for the energy they produce.
+The wholesale electricity market in Alberta operates on an “energy-only” model, compensating generators solely for the energy they produce.

 • Interties